 - Segment should be linked to the correct app.

 - Add a condition for Push Notifications is ‘Disabled’.

 - Add a condition for App Installation Date was in the past 24 hours.

 Create the in-app message:

 - Link to the correct segment.

-- Choose the template and design the In-App.
+- Choose the template and design the in-app message.

-- Decide on how the In-App should be triggered (App open or Custom Event).
+- Decide on how the in-app message should be triggered (App open or Custom Event).

-- Decide on how often a customer can see the In-App.
+- Decide on how often a customer can see the in-app message.

 - Decide on launch date and time.

 Push/In-app campaign creation

 - From the Mobile Engage In-app tab, click Create In-App Message to begin creating the in-app message